Second Battle of Kut: Action of the Western Bank of the Shatt-al-Hai

 A Turkish counterattack, however, drove the British battalions away with bombs and trench mortars.
 To salvage the situation, Lieutenant Colonel Henderson (who was commissioned into the North Staffords) led the 9th Royal Warwickshires out of the brigade reserve to re-attack the positions, even though he was already wounded.
-He led the Warwicks across 500 yards of open ground whilst the first wave of attackers were retreating and was wounded again but this didn't deter him from commanding a bayonet charge that re-captured the lost objectives.
+He led the Warwicks across 500 yd of open ground whilst the first wave of attackers were retreating and was wounded again but this didn't deter him from commanding a bayonet charge that re-captured the lost objectives.
 While organising a defence of the objective, Henderson was wounded two more times and was rescued by his adjutant, Lieutenant Phillips, before dying.
 Both received the Victoria Cross.
+Phillips also attempted to reestablish communications via rolling out the cable of a field telephone over open ground whilst under fire.
 Corporal Scott also contributed to rescuing Henderson and was awarded the Distinguished Conduct Medal.
+Future Field Marshal Viscount Slim – a second lieutenant in early 1917 – participated in this attack, and remembered Phillip's action as a "superb example of leadership."
+However, as the Ottoman counter-attacks continued, the British were forced back to their starting positions by the end of the day.
+The 9th Royal Warwickshire Regiment sustained 192 killed, wounded and missing.
+The 39th Brigade were relieved by the 36th Brigade of the 14th Indian Division by 4:15am on 26 January.